Gitika-26/Food-Delivery-and-Demand-Analytics/README.md

 # Food Delivery and Demand Analytics
-An end-to-end machine learning pipeline for a food delivery platform, built from a single raw operations dataset.
+An end-to-end machine learning pipeline for a food delivery platform, built from a single operations dataset.
 The pipeline produces three deployable artifacts: a delivery-time (ETA) predictor, a demand forecasting + surge pricing system, and a driver performance segmentation model.

 ## Live Demo
 Access the interactive dashboard here: